claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

     likely going to go crazy.
 So that’s when he’s going to start stalking you any way he can."
-   Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from but, due to its anonymity, it is unable to hold abusers accountable.
+   Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from; but, due to its anonymity, it is unable to hold atackers accountable.
 The systems we have in place often need that harrassment content is permanently available so that an investigation takes place.
 This enhances the abuse a victim is suffering.